Ryland's 56-yard field goal sends Patriots past Broncos 26-23 as Denver's playoff hopes dim - Sentinel Colorado

 The Broncos had a shot at completing the comeback when they got the ball at their 39 with 1:42 remaining but they went three-and-out, giving the ball back to New England with just under a minute remaining.

-The Broncos’ already pedestrian offense suffered a big loss when wide receiver Courtland Sutton went out in the first half with a concussion, and all Denver managed through three quarters was Williams’ 3-yard TD run to open the scoring.
+The Broncos’ already pedestrian offense suffered a big loss when wide receiver Courtland Sutton went out in the first half with a concussion, and all Denver managed through 3 1/2 quarters was Williams’ 3-yard TD run to open the scoring.
+Denver gained just 15 yards and had one first down in the third quarter.

 The Broncos hold faint hopes of becoming just the fourth team since the merger to make the playoffs after losing five of their first six games, but they’ll need plenty of help to get there now.